Moya Brennan: An Irish Christmas and Signature (2006–2013)

+Voices & Harps – Affinity (2013–2026)

-In 2013, Moya Brennan released a new studio album called Voices & Harps – Affinity in collaboration with harpist Cormac de Barra as a follow-up to the album Voices & Harps, which was released in 2011.
-It contains brand new tunes composed by Brennan and de Barra, several traditional tunes in Irish and a cover after Christopher Cross' song "Sailing" which also serves as the album's lead single.
+In 2013, Brennan released a new studio album, Voices & Harps – Affinity in collaboration with harpist Cormac de Barra, as a follow-up to the album 'Voices & Harps' which was released in 2011.
+It contained new music composed by Brennan and de Barra, several traditional tunes in Irish and a cover of the Christopher Cross song "Sailing", which was the album's lead single.

-2017 saw Brennan release Canvas, her first solo album in almost a decade.
-Co-written by her two children, Aisling and Paul, the album was released on 24 February 2017 and was supported by a UK, Irish and European tour through 2018.

-In 2020, Brennan was part of an Irish collective of female singers and musicians called "Irish Women in Harmony", that recorded a version of the song "Dreams" in aid of the charity Safe Ireland, which deals with domestic abuse which had reportedly risen significantly during the COVID-19 lockdown.
+Brennan released Canvas in 2017, her first solo album in almost a decade.
+Co-written by her two children, Aisling and Paul, the album was released on 24 February 2017 and was supported by a UK, Irish and European tour in 2018.
+In 2020, Brennan was part of an Irish collective of female singers and musicians called "Irish Women in Harmony" who recorded a version of the song "Dreams" in aid of the charity Safe Ireland, which dealt with domestic abuse that had risen significantly during the COVID-19 lockdown.

+In May 2026, Brennan was featured on the song "Tobar an tSaoil - The Well of the World" by Dervish, taken from the latter's album The Great Irish Song Book Vol 2: Poets and Storytellers.

+Artistry

 Moya Brennan Band

-Moya Brennan tours with a large band of musicians who have each recorded solo projects in the past or have recorded with their own bands.
-The band includes harpist and television presenter Cormac de Barra.
-Between August 2008 and February 2009, two new members joined Moya's band, the first changes since her Two Horizons Tour, including Irish singer Daithí Rua.
+Brennan toured with a large band of musicians who had each recorded solo projects in the past or had recorded with their own bands.
+They included harpist and television presenter Cormac de Barra.
+Between August 2008 and February 2009, two new members including Irish singer Daithí Rua joined the band, the first changes since the Two Horizons Tour.

-In 2012, Moya's daughter, Aisling Jarvis, became a permanent member of her band.
-Aisling joins Brennan on all solo tours, as well as Moya's project with Cormac DeBarra, "Voices & Harps".
+In 2012, Moya's daughter, Aisling Jarvis, became a permanent member.
+Aisling joined Brennan on all her solo tours, and her project with de Barra, "Voices & Harps".